 Client Choice Pantry Volunteers

 Our Client Choice Pantry offers non-perishable and fresh food, donated by local business, volunteers, and organizations, to community clients in need.
 Volunteers set-up and organize items, help clients pick out and pack food items while the pantry is open, and clean up leftover product once the pantry is closed.
-Shifts are Tuesdays and Thursdays from 11:00-3:00pm, Wednesday from 2:00-6:00pm, and the 3rd Saturday of each month from 8:00am-12:00pm.
+There are multiple shifts available during weekdays.

 Organize and Distribute Bagged Lunches